 - Easy to cut and position

-Get the Owens Corning R-30 attic insulation on Amazon and at Walmart.
+Get the Owens Corning R-30 attic insulation at The Home Depot or Ace Hardware.

 With versatile application options and an R-value of R-19, the Greenfiber Cellulose Blown-In insulation is a viable option for attics, sidewalls, and ceilings.
 Whether you spray it on or opt for blow-in application, this insulation is easy to apply over existing insulation or alone and reduces your heating and cooling costs by 20 percent.